DiffuSolve: Diffusion-based Solver for Non-convex Trajectory Optimization: Implementation and Task Details

-To collect the training data, we sample 12 different $y$ values from a grid in $[0.1, 1] N$, and for each $y$ we collect 25k locally optimal solutions with $m_f \geq 415 kg$ from uniformly sampled initial guesses.
-The problem is solved using pydylan, a python interface of the Dynamically Leveraged Automated (N) Multibody Trajectory Optimization (DyLAN) \citep{Beeson:2022aas} and the solver SNOPT \citep{gill2005snopt}.
+To collect the training data, we sample 12 different $y$ values from a grid in $[0.1, 1]$ Newton, and for each $y$ we collect 25k locally optimal solutions with $m_f \geq 415 kg$ total amount of 300k data.
+The problem is solved using \textit{pydylan}, a python interface of the Dynamically Leveraged Automated (N) Multibody Trajectory Optimization (DyLAN) \citep{Beeson:2022aas} and the solver SNOPT \citep{gill2005snopt}.
+Within this 300k data, 10\% of the data are used as the validation set.
+The whole data collection process takes around 3 days with 500 Intel Skylake CPU cores.

+We train the unconstrained DM and baseline models on 3 random seeds, and we test the warm-starting performance with 600 initial guesses sampled from 3 random seeds on $y=0.15$ Newton, which is unseen in training data.